Kabando wa Kabando

-Kabando wa Kabando (born in August, 1967) is a Kenyan politician and activist.
-He represented the Mukurweini Constituency in the National Assembly of Kenya for two terms having been elected for the first time in the 2007 Kenyan general election under the Safina Party which he was a member until 2022.
+Kabando wa Kabando (born in 1969) is a Kenyan politician and activist.
+He represented the Mukurweini Constituency in the National Assembly of Kenya for two terms, having been elected for the first time in the 2007 Kenyan general election under the Safina Party, which he was member of until 2022.
+He is the founder Chairman of Nairobi Water Company (Kenya's biggest water supply company), and a founder of Students' Opinion (STOP) lobby which led to the revival of Students' Organisation of Nairobi University (SONU), where he was elected President in 1992.
+He is a regular author and media commentator on public affairs, locally and globally.
+In 2014, he was voted the most progressive public interest legislator in Kenyan Parliament.

 Education

-Kabando went to University of Nairobi and pursued Bachelor of Arts in Political Science in International Training in Corporate Governance and Leadership between 1990 and 1993.
-Later, he did his Masters in Public Policy & Management at State University of New York, USA between 1999-2001.
+Kabando attended the University of Nairobi and pursued Bachelor of Arts in Political Science in International Training in Corporate Governance and Leadership between 1990 and 1993.
+Later, he completed his Masters in Public Policy & Management at State University of New York, USA between 1999 and 2001.
 In 2008, he received a Distinguished Alumnus award from SUNYSB.